Money supply: Declining importance

 Starting in the mid-1970s and increasingly over the next decades, the empirical correlation between fluctuations in the money supply and changes in income or prices broke down, and there appeared clear evidence that money demand (or, equivalently, velocity) was unstable, at least in the short and medium run, which is the time horizon that is relevant to monetary policy.
 This made a money target less useful for central banks and led to the decline of money supply as a tool of monetary policy.
 Instead central banks generally switched to steering interest rates directly, allowing money supply to fluctuate to accommodate fluctuations in money demand.
 Concurrently, most central banks in developed countries implemented direct inflation targeting as the foundation of their monetary policy, which leaves little room for a special emphasis on the money supply.
 In the United States, the strategy of targeting the money supply was tried under Federal Reserve chairman Paul Volcker from 1979, but was found to be impractical and later given up.
 According to Benjamin Friedman, the number of central banks that actively seek to influence money supply as an element of their monetary policy is shrinking to zero.

 Even though today central banks generally do not try to determine the money supply, monitoring money supply data may still play a role in the preparation of monetary policy as part of a wide array of financial and economic data that policymakers review.
 Developments in money supply may contain information of the behavior of commercial banks and of the general economic stance which is useful for judging future movements in, say, employment and inflation.
 Also in this respect, however, money supply data have a mixed record.
 In the United States, for instance, the Conference Board Leading Economic Index originally included a real money supply (M2) component as one of its 10 leading indicators, but removed it from the index in 2012 after having ascertained that it had performed poorly as a leading indicator since 1989.
+Aksoy and Piskorski challenge this view.
+They argue that the apparent breakdown in the relationship between money, inflation, and real output is largely the result of measurement problems in U.S. monetary aggregates.
+In particular, flows of U.S. dollars held abroad are both substantial and volatile.
+Once domestic U.S. money holdings—that is, currency in circulation adjusted for dollars held overseas—are taken into account, even narrow monetary aggregates become highly accurate predictors of future U.S. inflation and real GDP growth.